Coderdivine/SportInt-frontend/README.md

 # SportInterest Frontend Documentation
-This documentation provides an overview of the frontend code structure and routing configuration for the SportInterest application.
+This documentation provides an overview of the frontend code structure and routing configuration for the SportInterest application

 Folder Structure
 The frontend code is organized in the following folder structure: